envex/wpc-love/README.txt

 Now that you've installed the plugin, how do you use it?!

-Step 1: Open up single.php (or whatever file you want to show some love on) Step 2: Add <?php wpcl_love(); ?> on the page.
+# Step 1: Open up single.php (or whatever file you want to show some love on)
+# Step 2: Add <?php wpcl_love(); ?> on the page.
-Step 3: Have a beer.
+# Step 3: Have a beer.

+THE ABOVE IS NO LONGER CORRECT.

+The love code is automatically added to the bottom of the post.

+Todo: Add a switch in the admin to allow the user to use a custom placement.

 Styling